 By Michael Bruny

 Conferences are an excellent way to connect with a targeted group of people in a short amount of time.
 With a little bit of preparation, you can justify the cost of the registration, travel, hotel and time spent not "working."
 But many rely on serendipity when it comes to making connections at conferences -- and if you don't know what you are looking for, serendipity can become a missed opportunity.
-Here are 7 questions to ask yourself before your next conference to help you get the most out of this momentary networking hub:

 1. How do I look?